marcoverpas/PhD_Lectures_Macerata_2025/README.md

 ## B2_Model_PC

 This is one of the simplest SFC toy models and will we use it as our benchmark model.
 It is developed in chapter 4 of "[Monetary Economics.
-An Integrated Approach to Credit, Money, Income, Production and Wealth](https://link.springer.com/book/10.1007/978-1-137-08599-3)". **PC** stands for "portfolio choice", because households can hold their wealth in terms of cash and/or government bills.
+An Integrated Approach to Credit, Money, Income, Production and Wealth](https://link.springer.com/book/10.1007/978-1-137-08599-3)". **PC** stands for "portfolio choice", because households can hold their wealth in terms of cash and/or government bonds.

 Key assumptions are as follows: